 The internship at Solutions offers multiple opportunities for professional development as a clinical psychologist within an interdisciplinary context.
 This doctoral internship is a generalist training program which is designed to prepare Interns to become competent psychologists.
 Interns work with a wide range of ages and clinical conditions.
 The goal over the course of the year is for Interns to develop the many competencies needed to practice independently as an ethical professional psychologist.
 Read more

-Members of Training Faculty are leaders in practice and are committed to providing the best possible training.
+Members of Training Committee are leaders in practice and are committed to providing the best possible training.
 They have areas of expertise in evidence-based practices as practitioners and trainers.
 Many serve as adjunct faculty with area universities.
 Read more

-The Internship Program is provided across two of Solutions’ clinic settings.
+The internship program is provided across two of Solutions’ clinic settings.
 Interns are in the Moorhead office three days per week.
 This office is in a metropolitan community of roughly 250,000 and has four local colleges and universities.
 Interns are based in the Detroit Lakes office two days per week.
 Detroit Lakes is a relatively rural community with varied ethnicity and socioeconomic status.
 Read more

 Interns have many opportunities to learn about the practice of professional psychology, both formal and informal.
-Informal opportunities include being in a clinic setting which has a variety of qualified clinicians, and who are not officially a part of the Training Faculty.
+Informal opportunities include being in a clinic setting which has a variety of qualified clinicians, and who are not officially a part of the Training Committee.

 Formal elements to this training program include supervised experiences with activities such as: 1) psychological evaluations; 2) psychological interventions; 3) consultation; and 4) supervision.
 Interns learn through hands on experience as well as didactic training.
 The internship provides comprehensive supervision and support to assist Interns in learning ethical and professional practice for a diverse range of individuals.
 Read more